wrungel/tycho.xtext.mwe2.test/README.md

 tycho.xtext.mwe2.test
 =====================

-Shows a problem with maven-xtext-plugin and access to external language
+Shows a problem with exec-maven-plugin, tycho and access to external language in mwe2 workflow file.

 Steps: